 The most common treatment for malignant brain tumors is surgery.
-The goal is to remove all traces of cancer without causing damage to the healthy parts of the brain.
+The goal is to remove as much of the cancer as possible without causing damage to the healthy parts of the brain.
 While the location of some tumors allows for easy and safe removal, other tumors may be located in an area that limits how much of the tumor can be removed.
 Even partial removal of brain cancer can be beneficial.

 Physical therapy, occupational therapy, and speech therapy can help you to recover after neurosurgery.